Twixes/matloka.com/_drafts/floating-point-101.md

 **overflow** – another special value is returned: infinity.
 It can be positive or negative, depending on the direction of overflow.

-Infinity obviously is never the correct result at all, but that's a feature, not a bug.
+Infinity obviously almost never is the correct result at all, but that's a feature, not a bug.
 Returning the maximum representable number would be much more unsafe – you'd end up with a _seemingly_ normal value, that would actually be off by 1, or perhaps by orders of magnitude, with no way to tell.
 Infinity makes it evident an overflow happened and the rules of calculations involving it are well-defined: basically, any such operation that doesn't produce a NaN (listed in